clemsonacm/hackpack/presents/tools/tools.markdown

 +	`-u user` run command as user
 +	`visudo` edit the sudoers file
 +	`user host = (useralias) commandspec`
+--TODO not really an alternative but related; also a HUGE pain
++	`selinux`

 sudoers file
 =============